Diana Sierra

 Diana Sierra is a Colombian social entrepreneur and industrial designer.
-She is co-founder and chief executive officer of Be Girl.
+She is the co-founder and chief executive officer of Be Girl, a menstrual product design company.

 Biography

-Sierra graduated from Columbia University and Universidad de Los Andes.
-Her work in South America and East Africa focused on women's empowerment programs and using design to help solve problems many women faced in those regions.
+Sierra graduated with a Master of Science degree in sustainability management from Columbia University and a Bachelor of Arts in industrial design from the Universidad de Los Andes.

+She has worked as a consultant for different multinational companies and firms.
+She has helped design new cooking stoves, agro-processing machines and soil testing devices in South America and East Africa.

 In 2020, she joined the Women in the Sanitation Economy Innovation Lab.